 Fast forward to about two years later: everyone mistakes my baby girl for a baby boy.
 That’s because both her car seat and her car seat cover are blue!
 And I try to dress her in all pink, but some clothes that are for girls are really cute and come in different colors!
 Plus, when I use her car seat cover, her clothes are hidden anyway.
 SO I always make sure to also put a girly hat or head band on her so it’s really clear.
 But still!
 People overlook that stuff!

-So, I took a friend’s advice and looked into some sewing patterns for baby girl’s car seat cover.
+So, I took a friend’s advice and looked into some Best Sewing Machines for baby girl’s car seat cover.
 That way, I’m not spending another 30-40 dollars on a pink one that I might not use for that much longer at this point, since it’s already February, and she is already nine months old.
 BUT I only found tons of sites promising to provide free car seat sewing patterns, but don’t actually deliver.
 Or, they used to deliver, and now the links are gone.
 Although, I did find a site that provides info on which easy patterns to purchase (They’re so cheap.
 Like a few bucks) to make your own car seat cover, and that is here.
 That link also has alternative directions on how to make your own pattern for free.

 But another thing you could do, is either sew or iron on some patterns on your existing car seat cover.
 You can just Google an image of anything that your child may be a fan of, either butterflies, or flowers, or Blue’s Clues, Sesame Street, whatever.
 Then, print out that image on either fabric paper, or iron-on paper.
 It’s your choice.